-Teachings: Deepening Shabbat & Holidays
+Teachings: Deepening shabbat & holidays

 Sacred time is share-ware.
 It's free.
 The only condition is you have to use it before you go, there's no refund at the finish line.
 Once normal to civilizations, the observance of holy days has become a radical spiritual act of care for yourself, your family and community.
 The relevance, meaning and beauty of Shabbat and Jewish holy days is provided here in many free articles for you.
 Before you move to a new page, please consider this: